 D L Freedman.; J M Gossett.
 Biological reductive dechlorination of tetrachloroethylene and trichloroethylene to ethylene under methanogenic conditions.
 Appl.
 Environ.
 Microbiol.
 1985, 55 (9), 2144-2151.

 Causes skin irritation.
+May cause an allergic skin reaction.
 Causes serious eye irritation.
+May cause drowsiness or dizziness.
 Suspected of causing genetic defects.
 May cause cancer.
-May cause drowsiness or dizziness.
+May cause damage to organs through prolonged or repeated exposure.